From Beer to Mussels: Things to Do in Brussels

 Brasserie von Schueren – forget the name, this is more bar than brasserie.
 A gem in St Giles, just imagine you are in Islington.

-Time in Brussels
+Time in the Belgian capital

 The time throughout Belgium is one hour ahead of the UK, ie. GMT+1 (October to April) and GMT+2 (April to October).